emersonpintobueno/starterBackEnd/README.md

 - **Description**: Endpoint to search for the car makers.
 This will search on the API Fipe for the desired brand, and bring all the results found.
-The search has been developed to ignore sensitive case on the brands name.
+The search has been developed to ignore sensitive case on the brands name, and will bring partials results too.
 - **HTTP Method**: GET
 - **URL**: `https://api.meuimbigo.com.br/public/`
 - **Parameters**: